Lavaroots Performing Arts offers school workshops throughout the year, bringing cultural arts alive to the youth of the Big Island.

 A rich, varied experience in the arts is essential to educating the whole child.
 Lavaroots approaches teaching in the schools from a whole brained perspective, seeking to empower students as learners.
 While choreography and technique is shared, students are encouraged to have creative input in the formation of dances, cultivating leadership skills that can be transferred to their classrooms and everyday lives.
 This approach builds self-esteem, left and right brain connection, coordination and motor skills.
 We are so very honored to share with the youth of Hawaii, the new generation and the leaders of tomorrow.

-Entering it’s fourth year of operation, the “Rhythm of the Soil” program bridges hands- on school garden education with traditional West African Dance and Drum agricultural rhythms.
+The “Rhythm of the Soil” program bridges hands- on school garden education with traditional West African Dance and Drum agricultural rhythms.
 Slated for two schools in Fall 2018, Kohala Elementary and Kona Innovations, students in this program learn a traditional song, dance, and rhythm while planting, maintaining, and harvesting crops in their school garden.
 In addition to developing these connections, students explore their personal mana, teamwork, health, relationships to food, our environment, and one another.
 The program concludes with and exciting in-school assembly where students serve their peers and families food they have grown in the garden and perform what they have learned alongside visiting Wes African Master Artist Garbriel Fara Tolno and accompanying artist.
 The feedback from this program has been extremely positive from students, faculty, and parents, in addition to being FUN it is a great way to build left/right brain connections.
 Looking to the future we hope to bring this program to more schools and more grades, and to add a comprehensive drum component.

 The Fall 2016 program was supported by The Bill Healy Foundation, The Kohala Lions Club, North Hawaii Rotary Club, Ralph Blancato, Bill Martin, and community donations.